Helix-ex/design-docs/README.md

 # funding proxy

 The funding proxy is awrapper around the `landlord` smart contract and provides its services via a [rest api](https://app.swaggerhub.com/apis/MUHAREM_2/funding-proxy_api/).
-It facilitates the registration of new users (which includes the allocation of segregated funding balances), the retrieval of user data and the management of user email addresses.
+It facilitates the registration of new users (which includes the allocation of segregated funding wallet addresses), the retrieval of user data and the management of user email addresses.

 Please note that the `funding-proxy` service will have a copy of the user data in its encrypted database.
 The canister's copy will be regarded as the master record however.